Ankan-prob/CLSNA_single/README.md

 Single particle type CLSNA type model simulations coupled with mean field.

 #Usage
 See script.py for an example of usage.
-Data will be saved and stored inside a new directory in the simdata folder
+Data will be saved and stored inside a new directory in the simdata folder.\

-###List of parameters (and default values)
+###List of parameters (and default values)\
-filebase (no default)         ##The directory in which all data is stored q=49                          ##Number of quantiles tracked (wrt Mahalanobis distance). q=49 means 2%-98% quantiles are recorded nl=3                          ##Number of upper/lower eigenvalues tracked m=12                          ##Number of i.i.d. samples taken N=12                          ##The number of particles in the mean-field reference process
+filebase (no default)         ##The directory in which all data is stored\
+q=49                          ##Number of quantiles tracked (wrt Mahalanobis distance). q=49 means 2%-98% quantiles are recorded\
+nl=3                          ##Number of upper/lower eigenvalues tracked
+m=12                          ##Number of i.i.d. samples taken
+N=12                          ##The number of particles in the mean-field reference process